Registration

 Students work in the main office, assisting the secretaries.
 They are required to answer incoming phone calls.
 Students must have good attendance and grades to be an office assistant.
 There is limited enrollment.
 Students are selected through an application process, and an interview.

-Students help other students by assisting them with their schoolwork.
+Students help other students by assisting them with their instruments.
 Peer tutors are expected to be role models, trainers, and advocates for the students they tutor.
 Student application, satisfactory citizenship, and counselor approval required.

 Students help other students who have special needs.
 Responsibilities may include accompanying them to general education classes such as art and PE, working in a small group setting, or helping a student one-on-one with individual academic goals.
 Students who know they will be missing classes frequently due to responsibilities with extra-curricular activities, should make arrangements to not be a tutor 4th or 8th periods.
 Student application, satisfactory citizenship, and counselor approval required.